Next Couch to 5K course starts Saturday 5th September 2026 – £30

 The NHS Couch to 5K plan is designed to get you off the couch and gradually work you up to running 5K or for half an hour, in just nine weeks.

-Couch to 5K is a running plan developed to help absolute beginners get into running, and was developed by a novice runner, Josh Clark, who wanted to help his fifty-something mum get off the couch and start running too.
+Couch to 5K is a running plan developed to help absolute beginners get into running.
 The plan involves three runs per week, with a day of rest in between, with a different schedule for each of the nine weeks.
-See schedule here – Couch to 5K 2019 programme.

-At the end of the programme all participants are encouraged to take part in the 5K parkrun in Harrow Recreation Ground.
+At the end of the programme all participants are encouraged to take part in the 5K parkrun in Canons Park.
 You will be well supported by members of Metros running club who will also be taking part.

 How does Couch to 5K work?